Tommy Kirk: Later films

 The news of Kirk's termination from Disney Studios was not made public, but Kirk was soon working for American International Pictures (AIP), which needed a leading man to co-star with Funicello in a musical they were preparing, The Maid and the Martian.
 Kirk was cast as a Martian who arrives on Earth and falls in with a bunch of partying teenagers.
 The movie was later retitled Pajama Party (1964) and was a box-office success.

 AIP then cast him in The Ghost in the Invisible Bikini (1966) with Deborah Walley.
-Soon after, Walley and he were put in It's a Bikini World, filmed in late 1965 under the direction of Stephanie Rothman.
+Soon after, he and Walley were put in It's a Bikini World, filmed in late 1965 under the direction of Stephanie Rothman.
 It was not released until 1967.
 Also for AIP, he appeared in a TV special, The Wild Weird World of Dr. Goldfoot (1965), made to promote Dr. Goldfoot and the Bikini Machine, which aired in November 1965.
 In December, he announced he would make three more films for Exclusive, starting with Teacher, Teacher, alongside Bob Denver and Dawn Wells but the film would not be made.